What is a good average credit score for my age in the UK?

 What if my credit score is below average?

 Firstly, don’t worry!
-If you check your credit scores and they are lower than the national average in the UK it’s not the end of the world.
-With some patience, you can usually improve it.
-You’ve already done the right thing by checking your credit scores.
+If you check your scores and they are lower than the national average in the UK it’s not the end of the world.
+With some patience you can usually improve it.
+You’ve already done the right thing by checking them.
 So what should you do next?

-If you want a proven way to build your credit score with all three CRAs (Experian, Equifax and TransUnion) you should get started with Loqbox!
-If you want to watch your credit scores grow, why not take a look at Loqbox Grow?
-Our members see an average increase of 125 points in the first six months!
+If you want a proven way to build your credit score with all three CRAs (Experian, Equifax and TransUnion) you should get started with a Loqbox membership.
+If you want to watch your credit scores grow, our clever credit-building tools can help — plus we’ll give you the know-how to feel confident with your finances.

 Explore more articles